How to Bet on Sports Online in New York

 Depending on how you would like to deposit money, you should be able to find a sportsbook that suits you.

-Withdrawing can take a couple extra days depending on the option you choose and you can’t withdraw back to some methods, like credit cards.
+Withdrawing can take a couple of extra days depending on the option you choose and you can’t withdraw back to some methods, like credit cards.

 It remains to be seen exactly how NY online sportsbooks will operate but rest assured that sportsbooks will accept lots of the most popular payment methods.